choreonoid/choreonoid-doc/en/handling-models/modelfile/tank-blender.rst

 Using external mesh files
 =========================

-Here we describe how to import as models into Choreonoid external mesh files created in CAD or other modeling tools.
-In this example, we use Blender, a free modeling tool, to create a mesh, but you can also import meshes created other tools using this same process.
+Here we describe how to import external mesh files created in CAD or other modeling tools as models into Choreonoid.
+In this example, we use Blender, a free modeling tool, to create a mesh, but you can also import meshes created with other CAD tools or modeling tools using the same process.

 .. contents::
    :local: